Congresswoman Abby Finkenauer: Why I Fought To Double Endometriosis Funding

 This was the case for Georgie Wileman, 31, the creator of This Is Endometriosis and a long-time sufferer of both endometriosis and its sister disease adenomyosis, which means the tissue that normally lines the uterus grows into its muscular wall.
 “I didn’t get diagnosed for 13 years, and in that time there was a lot of disbelief from medical professionals and from family members, and it was incredibly damaging,” Wileman tells Refinery29.

 Wileman believes funding for the condition should have been improved years ago, but says she’s not surprised it took someone who knew the devastation endometriosis can cause firsthand to get an amendment through.
 “It’s a hard disease to relate to,” she says.
-“The level of pain is graded higher than labor and it’s hard for people, particularly people who haven’t suffered from chronic pain, to get their head around that.”
+“The level of pain is graded higher than labor and it’s hard for people — particularly people who haven’t suffered from chronic pain — to get their head around that.”

-Finkenauer has heard from many people like Georgie across the country.
-She thought of them as her amendment was approved, and as she pushed for bipartisan support for funding — even at a time when our two parties seem more divided than ever on topics such as coronavirus relief funding, and even on wearing face masks to protect from COVID-19.
-“When it comes to endometriosis, it doesn’t matter where you live, or if you’re a Democrat or a Republican, it can affect you or someone you know and love,” She says.
+Finkenauer has heard from many people with stories similar to Georgie's, from all across the country.
+She thought of them as her amendment was approved, and as she pushed for bipartisan support for funding — even at a time when our main two parties seem more divided than ever on topics such as coronavirus relief funding, and even on wearing face masks to protect from COVID-19.
+“When it comes to endometriosis, it doesn’t matter where you live, or if you’re a Democrat or a Republican, it can affect you or someone you know and love,” she says.
 "I truly believe I was able to get this funding, for one, because I wasn’t gonna take no for an answer.”